 The update, which had been confirmed last August, has already been rolling out OTA in India, Taiwan, and Italy.
-Android security patch level is January, and the changelog also speaks of some ‘system enhancements’, apart from the OS upgrade.
-The Android Oreo version has introduced some cool features like Autofill, picture-in-picture, Notification dots, renewed Settings app to devices, and HTC 10 and HTC U11 has already received the upgrade.
+The android security patch level is January, and the changelog also speaks of some ‘system enhancements’, apart from the OS upgrade.
+The Android Oreo version has introduced some cool features like Autofill, picture-in-picture, Notification dots, renewed Settings app to devices, and HTC 10 and HTC U11 have already received the upgrade.

-The next version of Android OS that Google has been working on is currently being called Android P. Google has launched first builds of Android P update for its Pixel devices; although Android version 9.0 has yet to become official.
-This, however, is not to discredit the Android Oreo update which has been dubbed as the most secure and stable version of the world’s largest OS.
+The next version of Android OS that Google has been working on is currently being called Android P. Google has launched the first builds of Android P update for its Pixel devices, although Android version 9.0 has yet to become official.
+This, however, is not to discredit the Android Oreo update dubbed the most secure and stable version of the world’s largest OS.